isabella232/presentation-druxt_101/slides.md

 </div>

 <!--
-Druxt works with both Drupal 8 and 9, and can work on existing sites and distributions, including ContentaCMS.
+Druxt works with both Drupal 8 and 9, and can work on existing sites and distributions, including but not limited to ContentaCMS and Tide.
 -->

 ---